Changha-dev/PathPal-Flutter/README.md

 # 2024 Hackathon to solve social problems

-Competition hosted by the Korean Policy Societyㅣ
+Competition hosted by the Korean Policy Society